 About the Program

 Our Corcoran Ambassadors are student leaders who provide information about our programs, guide Discover the Arts campus tours, staff key admissions events in the fall and spring, and provide general mentoring and peer guidance to prospective students and families.
-Ambassador roles can be categorized into three basic areas:
+Ambassador roles can be categorized into the following areas:

 - Be a Corcoran Connector.

 Ambassadors interact with prospective students through phone calls, mail, email, social media, and campus visits.
 Ambassadors will provide a student perspective about the experience of being a student and a part of the community at GW’s Corcoran School of the Arts and Design.

 Ambassadors have a significant role in helping students become familiar with Corcoran programs and the GW campus through Discover the Arts campus tours.
 The Ambassadors guide students and families to visit programs and introduce them to the services, resources and facilities that are key to the arts and design student experience at GW.